Illinois Court Records

 Do Sealed Records Show up In Illinois Background Checks?

-Who Can See Sealed Criminal Records in Illinois?
+Who may See Sealed Criminal Records in Illinois?

 In Illinois, persons who may access sealed criminal records generally include the parties involved in the case, their attorneys, and authorized staff of law enforcement agencies.
 Although most employers cannot access sealed records, healthcare, childcare, and security categories can.
-Section 13 and 14 of the Criminal Identification Act allow index numbers of records sealed after official indexing to be retained in the system.
+Sections 13 and 14 of the Criminal Identification Act permit the retention of index numbers for records sealed after official indexing in the system.

 How to Obtain Sealed Records in Illinois